-RPA can automate such rule based processes to respond to queries in real time and reduce turnaround time to seconds, freeing up human resource for more critical tasks
+RPA can automate such rule-based processes to respond to queries in real-time and reduce turnaround time to seconds, freeing up human resources for more critical tasks

-With the help of artificial intelligence, RPA can also resolve queries which needs decision making.
-With the help of NLP, Chatbot can understand the natural language to chat with customer and respond like human.
+With the help of artificial intelligence, RPA can also resolve queries that need decision-making.
+By using NLP, Chatbot Automation enables bots to understand the natural language of chatting with customers and respond like humans.

-Banking being the center of the economy is closely governed and needs to adhere to lot many compliance.
-According to Accenture survey in 2016, 73% respondent believed that RPA can be key enabler in compliance.
-RPA increases productivity with 24/7 availability and highest accuracy improving the quality of compliance process.
+Banking being the center of the economy is closely governed and needs to adhere to many compliances.
+According to an Accenture survey in 2016, 73% of respondents believed that RPA can be a key enabler in compliance.
+RPA increases productivity with 24/7 availability and the highest accuracy improving the quality of the compliance process.

 - Accounts Payable